Pterostilbene increases BDNF

 And these tiny neural networks are dependent on an ample supply of BDNF.

-Brain-Derived Neurotrophic Factor (BDNF) is a naturally occurring protein that is responsible for the growth, maintenance and survival of neurons.
+Brain-Derived Neurotrophic Factor (BDNF) is a naturally occurring protein that is responsible for the growth of new brain cells, maintenance and survival of neurons.

 BDNF prevents apoptosis (brain cell death), induces the growth of new neurons (neurogenesis) and synapses (synaptogenesis), and supports cognitive function.